 2. Emphasize Details

 In the first contact, why should the customer say "yes?"
 Why do they need the product?
 How does the product compare to others?
-These sort of questions, coupled with statistics and other specific details, will allow the customer to gain a complete picture of what the business is offering.
+These sorts of questions, coupled with statistics and other specific details, will allow the customer to gain a complete picture of what the business is offering.

 3. Establish Limit

 Like all good things, the offer given to the customer should have some form of a time limit -- thus, phrases like "limited time offer."
-This not only incentivizes the customer to consider the product immediately, but also allows the business to gauge the success of their direct response marketing campaign based on how many customers respond within the predetermined time limit.
+This not only incentivizes the customer to consider the product immediately but also allows the business to gauge the success of their direct response marketing campaign based on how many customers respond within the predetermined time limit.